-The Partnership aims to tackle documented problems of overfishing, pollution, and habitat loss.
+The Partnership aimed to tackle documented problems of overfishing, pollution, and habitat loss.
 Together these problems are contributing to the depletion of a natural resource bank that provides nutrition, livelihoods and vital ecosystem services.

 Sustainable seafood and livelihoods from capture fisheries and aquaculture